 - A taxane chemotherapy drug, such as paclitaxel (Taxol®) or docetaxel (Taxotere®)

-A person with ovarian cancer may have 3 to 6 cycles of chemotherapy.
-This may vary depending on the stage and spread of the cancer, as well as the response to it.3
+A person with epithelial ovarian cancer may have 3 to 6 cycles of chemotherapy.
+This may vary depending on the stage and spread of the cancer, as well as the response to treatment.3

 What is neoadjuvant chemotherapy?